nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Plan: To allow suers to reference the contact or wedding based on their index in the list, ensuring that the efficiency of KnottyPlanners is maintained.

+7. Further CLI Support

+Currently: Opening the help window creates an external popup that requires the user to use a mouse and close it.

+Plan: Enhance CLI optimisation by allowing the user to close the popup without using a mouse.

 // Support for Multi-Languages